 Conserving a Flathead Valley Ecological and Community Treasure

-THANK YOU to everyone that have helped us raise over $100,000 from October, 2016 through July, 2017 for the West Valley Wetlands project.
+TOGETHER, WE DID IT!
+THANK YOU to everyone who helped us raise over $150,000 from October, 2016 through August, 2017 for the West Valley Wetlands project.

 The West Valley includes a complex of wetlands in agricultural fields that support some of the highest numbers and diversity of wetland birds in the Flathead Valley.
 This includes the only known staging area for sandhill cranes in the Flathead Valley where hundreds of these magnificent birds can be viewed during their annual migration.

 For more information about this incredible conservation opportunity and to learn how you can help, click here.

 “The pothole wetland and surrounding agricultural land of this 400 acre project is critical for tens of thousands of migratory waterfowl, twenty species of shorebirds, and is part of a vital staging area for hundreds of sandhill cranes.”